oxiby/book/src/guide/traits.md

 If it doesn't, `rhs` is assumed to be the same type as the type implementing the trait.
 In our case, that will mean that `rhs` will be `ShoppingList`, because we're adding two shopping lists together.

-The second part of the where clause specifies a type `Self.Output`.
+The second new construct is the `type output` inside the trait body.
 This is called an **associated type**.
-It's a generic type that the trait implementation must specify.
+It's a generic type that each trait implementation must specify.
 We'll see how it's different from a regular generic type like `rhs` in a moment.
 For now, let's implement `Add` for `ShoppingList`, with a quick recap of how `ShoppingList` is defined: